epics-modules/lua/docs/libraries/seq-library.md

 ### prog:stop
 ---

+Signal the program to stop.

 ```
 prog:stop ()
 ```

-Signals the program to exit.
-The program stops at the end of its current evaluation cycle.
-This can be called from within an action function to stop the program from inside.
+The program exits at the end of its current evaluation cycle.

 Error Handling
 --------------

-If a condition function, action function, or entry/exit function raises an error, the sequencer logs the error message and continues running.
+If a condition, action, or entry/exit function raises an error, the sequencer logs the error message and continues running.
 Condition errors are treated as false (the transition does not fire).
-Action and entry/exit errors are logged but the state transition still proceeds.

 Usage Pattern
 -------------

-The typical usage pattern combines record creation and sequencer definition in a single file loaded via `luaLoadFile` before iocInit:
+The typical pattern combines record creation and sequencer definition in a single file loaded via `luaLoadFile` before iocInit:

 ```lua
 -- myseq.lua